Who is Addison Black?

 Little is known of the man they call Addison Black.

 No record of his birth exists.
-Yet for more than a century, whispers of his name have echoed through Blackmere Hollow.
+Yet for more than a century, his name has echoed through Blackmere Hollow.

-Black was a writer and photographer, long rumoured to be the author behind The Blackmere Verses - a collection of rhyming verse said to expose the darkest secrets of the Hollow.
+A local photographer and poet, he is long thought to be the author behind The Blackmere Verses - a collection of rhyming verse said to expose the darkest secrets of The Hollow.

-Sometimes those who remained.
-Sometimes what lingered between.
+sometimes those who remained and sometimes what lingered between.
 His lens saw what others did not.

-Black's origins remain disputed.
-Some claim he was born near the mist-line, where our world thins and Blackmere bleeds through.
+His origins remain disputed.
+Some claim he was born near the mist-line, where lanterns fade and The Hollow begins.

 He vanished after his final commission, a group portrait never found.
 His camera was discovered in an empty parlour, plates still wet.